How we teach reading

 Teachers regularly read to the children, too, so the children get to know and love all sorts of stories, poetry and information books.
 This helps to extend children’s vocabulary and comprehension, as well as supporting their writing.
 To support this, we actively encourage children to take home ‘real books’ from the class collection or the library that may be of a higher level than they can read on their own.
 We want children to experience books about all sorts of topics and have the opportunity to share these with parents and families at home.

-In guided reading sessions your child will work with children who are at the same reading level.
+Alongside this whole class work, some teachers may choose to run small guided reading sessions with children who are at the same reading level.
 This is so that the teaching can be focussed on their needs.
 Some older children will continue to access phonics groups if they need further consolidation and development of reading skills.
 We check children’s reading skills regularly so we that we can ensure they are in the right group.
 Children will move to a different group if they are making faster progress or may have one-to-one support if we think they need some extra help.

 Not all children learn to read using phonics and for some children other approaches are used.